OscarChavarro/vitral/testsuite/ApplicationCases/AndroidVitralSceneEditor/readme.txt

   - Locate a folder on your device in order to copy "mug.ply" and textures.
     Transfer files there from etc vitral directory.
 Edit application code to reflect current device folder location.
+  - In order for this project to compile, android extensions for v7 appcompat should be enabled and added.
+This usually implies:
+    .
+Android support repository extras for ADT must be installed . sdk/extras/android/support/v7/appcompat project should be updated using "android update" command for target android-19 or used version, this to make a new build.xml ant can use
+    .
+Current project must depend on sdk/extras/android/support/v7/appcompat by adding something like android.library.reference.1=../../../../usr/local/androidDeveloperTools/adt-bundle-linux-x86_64-20131030/sdk/extras/android/support/v7/a ppcompat
+      to project.properties